GridTools/icon_structured_benchmark/icon_structured_slides.md

 - Occupancy
   - All kernels have been optimized for best occupancy
 - `__launch_bounds__` and `__maxnreg__`
-  - Launch bounds are applied to all kernels except some that were performing better with register limitation to a certain register number
+  - Launch bounds are applied to all kernels except some that were performing better with register limitation to a certain number of registers
 - Thread Block size
-  - Especially for `gpu_naive` implementations, increasing the vertical axis thread block size (`ThreadBlockDim.y/z`) was beneficial since there are more chances to find neighbor tables and vertically independent fields in cache
+  - Specifically for `gpu_naive` implementations, increasing the vertical axis thread block size (`ThreadBlockDim.y/z`) was beneficial since there are more chances to find neighbor tables and vertically independent fields in cache
-  - 4-8-9 most used number with 80 vertical levels in total
+  - 4-8-9 most used number with 80 vertical levels in total.
+For some kernels 12 or 16
 - `gpu_kloop`
   - For this implementation vertical `GridDim` is set to 1.
-Iteration number is set based on the `ThreadBlockDim.y/z` and `KDim`.
-Exception are the `inline_cached` versions where the shared memory size is limiting the number of iterations possible
+Iteration number is controlled by `ThreadBlockDim.y/z` and `KDim`.
+Exceptions are the `inline_cached` versions where the shared memory size is limiting the number of iterations possible
   - Optimized number of iterations per kernel.
-8-40 iterations.
+5-40 iterations.
 8-20 usually have the best performance

 ---